19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 [Act 9 of 2016 wef 01/08/2016]

+[Act 46 of 2017 wef 01/01/2019]

 (1A) For the purposes of subsection (1), it does not matter whether the possession or the buying of the tobacco product by the person is for the person’s own use or for someone else to use.

 [Act 9 of 2016 wef 01/08/2016]

-(2) Where a police officer or an authorised officer finds in any public place or on a road a person, whom the officer reasonably suspects as being below the age of 18 years, using or about to use any tobacco product or in possession of any tobacco product, the officer may seize the tobacco product.
+(2) Where a police officer or an authorised officer finds in any public place or on a road a person, whom the officer reasonably suspects as being an under-aged person, using or about to use any tobacco product or in possession of any tobacco product, the officer may seize the tobacco product.

 [17/2010]

 [Act 9 of 2016 wef 01/08/2016]

+[Act 46 of 2017 wef 01/01/2019]

 (3) In this section —